 When you open a company in Croatia, the setup costs may vary depending on its type.
 There are four expenses to consider when referring to start-ups in Croatia: the minimum amount of share capital involved, the registration fees and the fees for the official seal and the statistical registration number.

-If you decide to set up a limited liability company (D.O.O.), you have EUR 2,500 as paid-in minimum capital requirement.
+(D.O.O.), you have EUR 2,500 as paid-in minimum capital requirement.
 If your choice of business in Croatia is a joint stock company, the minimum share capital needed for establishing this type of company is EUR 25,000.
-No minimum capital is required when setting up a limited partnership or a general partnership in Croatia.
+No minimum capital is required when setting up a limited partnership

 Costs for opening a branch in Croatia